Changes to Victoria's Pool and Spa Barrier Laws

 - During construction, if a new pool is filled with more than 30cm of water it must have a temporary safety barrier put around it.

 Remember that safety barriers such as pool fencing are no substitute for active adult supervision of children around water.

-For more information on the requirements for pool barriers, please visit the fact sheets below:
+For more information on the requirements for pool barriers, please visit the websites and fact sheets below: